 Being in foster care doesn't mean you have to live in a foster home, although that is an option.
-Other placements include relative's home, group home, residential placement or shelter.
-"It's OK to be mad and sad.
-It's how you deal with it that counts."
+Other placements include a relative's home, friend's home, residential placement, or shelter.

 You may have many questions about the rules and routines of your placement.
 Ask your care provider to go over them with you.
-If you have more questions or concerns or are uncomfortable, be sure to speak with a person whom you trust.
+If you have more questions or concerns or are uncomfortable, be sure to speak with a person you trust.
+It's OK to be mad and sad.
+It's how you deal with it that counts."